-If you think you have been discriminated against by an agency for any reason, you should talk to an experienced adviser, for example, at a Citizens Advice Bureau.
+If you think you have been discriminated against by an agency for any reason, you should talk to an experienced adviser, for example, at a Citizens Advice.
 To search for details of your nearest CAB, including those that can give advice by e-mail, click on nearest CAB.

 A landlord or an accommodation agency acting on your behalf might ask you to pay a deposit or premium for your accommodation.

 Holding deposits in England, Wales and Northern Ireland

 In England, Wales and Northern Ireland, a landlord or accommodation agency can ask you to pay a holding deposit when you agree to rent a property but have not yet taken up the tenancy.
 This deposit will probably be deducted from the security deposit you pay when you move into the property (see under Security deposits).

 Before making any payment, you should be sure you want to take up the tenancy as a holding deposit cannot be returned unless you are unable to move in for reasons beyond your control.
 Examples of this are if the landlord asks for more rent than was originally agreed, or the accommodation is not ready on the date the tenancy is due to begin.

 If your agreement says that the holding deposit is non-refundable, you may be able to challenge the fairness of this term in certain circumstances.
 It may be unfair if it doesn't allow for the holding deposit to be refunded when:

 - the landlord isn't out of pocket because of your cancellation and the property is still on the market to be rented, or

 - the landlord cancels the agreement without a reason or for a reason which isn't your fault.